Francis X. Prefontaine: The Church of Our Lady of Good Help

 He asked permission from Bishop Blanchet to build a church in Seattle to support his mission.
 The bishop had believed that Seattle was a lost cause, but nevertheless he gave the priest permission to build a church as long as Prefontaine would raise the money for it himself and it would cost the diocese nothing.
 In order to raise money for the church, he held fairs in various towns around the Puget Sound area, including Seattle, Olympia, and Port Gamble, eventually raising $2,000.
 Prefontaine purchased a plot of land near his house on Third Avenue and Washington Street and began construction of a small church there.
 He did most of the work himself, including clearing the land and constructing the building.

 The plot of land that he purchased was heavily wooded and had to be cleared in order to build the church.
 Recalled Prefontaine in 1902:

 I have vivid recollection of the time we had clearing the land for the new church.
 Every foot of it was covered with monster trees and dense underbrush.
 One giant of the forest that we cut down I remember measured eight feet in diameter at the butt and had roots which extended from one side of the block to the other and which on the south drank in the waters of a little creek that ran down the ravine on the north side of which the church was to stand.
 We were three months in getting rid of the stumps and underbrush that remained after the trees were felled.
 In clearing the ground we dug up three relics of the Indian War of 1856, one was a monstrous iron key which belonged to the quartermaster of the sloop of war Decatur and two government bayonets.

 Prefontaine may have hired the lumber baron Henry Yesler to fell the trees on the land before building the church.
 Yesler was later to claim that he had supplied the lumber for Seattle's first Catholic Church.

 Prefontaine began construction of the church in the winter of 1868–69 and the church was completed and dedicated in the autumn of 1870.

-The church was small: only 50′ × 25′ (15.2 ×7.6 m).
+The church was small: only 50 × 25 ft.
 After the church was completed, attendance at services increased rapidly and by 1882 the congregation of 300 had outgrown the small church.
 So Prefontaine once again set to work to remodel and enlarge the edifice at a cost of $16,000.
 The rebuilding of the church was nearly total: Only the belfry and spire of the old church were used in the rebuilt church.
-The new church was considerably larger: Inside dimensions were 35′ × 120′ (10.7 × 36.6 m), with seating for 700 parishioners.
+The new church was considerably larger: Inside dimensions were 35 × 120 ft, with seating for 700 parishioners.
 It was dedicated in May 1883.
 The priest's home was in the basement of the church, where he lived for more than 20 years.